Session 3 - Module A: Advanced Orchestration Patterns¶

 context: Dict[str, Any]) -> AgentSpecification:

-Task analysis extracts essential requirements from the provided specifications.
-Capability analysis identifies needed agent functions, resource estimation calculates computational needs, and performance targets establish success criteria.
+Data processing task analysis extracts essential requirements from the provided specifications.
+Capability analysis identifies needed agent functions for data operations, resource estimation calculates computational needs for data volume, and performance targets establish success criteria for throughput and latency.

 required_capabilities,